olearydj/antisimplistic/_posts/2020-12-07-acnh-reviews-project.md

 * Anything but tabular data!
 * Something fun and different

-I quickly focused my search on the [TidyTuesday](https://github.com/rfordatascience/tidytuesday) project archive and the [*Animal Crossing: New Horizons exercise*](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-05-05/readme.md), for which [Julia Silge documented an excellent solution](https://juliasilge.com/blog/animal-crossing/) that I would borrow heavily from.
+I quickly focused my search on the [TidyTuesday](https://github.com/rfordatascience/tidytuesday) project archive and the [*Animal Crossing: New Horizons* exercise](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-05-05/readme.md), for which [Julia Silge documented an excellent solution](https://juliasilge.com/blog/animal-crossing/) that I could borrow heavily from.
 This ticked all the boxes.

 # TL;DR